-Darley is HH Sheikh Mohammed bin Rashid Al Maktoum’s global breeding operation which currently stands stallions in seven countries around the world.
+Darley is HH Sheikh Mohammed bin Rashid Al Maktoum’s global breeding operation which currently stands stallions in six countries around the world.

 Darley in America is based at the historic Jonabell Farm, located in the bluegrass state of Kentucky and was purchased in 2001.